mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 ## Chapter 1: Basecamp{#basecamp .section}

 ### The Mountain of Scope {#full-scope}

-The complete scope of surface areas for Disney+ Growth can be organized around a few key vectors that intersect.
-That intersectionality means each feature might have 9 variations of interaction design.
+The complete scope for Disney+ Growth is a product of intersecting vectors: features, devices, payment methods, and global regions (currencies, laws, language).
+This intersectionality means each feature might have 9 design variants. e.g. Signup on a Roku in the US is very different than iOS in Europe.

-> Features  x Devices x Payment Terms
+> Features  x Devices x Payment Terms x Regions

 | Box Office | Turnstiles | Concession Stand | Closing Credits | Theater Amenities |
 | ---- | ---- | ---- | ---- | ---- |